Auriel3003/Physics/DBMS-U4C2.md

     * If any one of the equivalent serial schedules is conflict serializable, then the given schedule is also conflict serializable and hence it is view serializable.

 Note: If a schedule is conflict serializable, then it is always view serializable, but the converse may not be true.

+# Concurrency Control Protocols:

+    * Concurrency control manages simultaneous operations without conflicts
+    * Problems in concurrency include lost updates, uncommitted dependencies, and non-repeatable reads
+    * Concurrency control resolves read-write and write-write conflict issues and ensures serializability
+    * Different protocols offer varying levels of concurrency and overhead
+    * Optimistic Concurrency Control is a validation-based protocol that allows for more concurrency by delaying validation until a transaction is committed

+### Concurrency Control Techniques in DBMS:

+> Lock-Based Protocols:

+        Mechanism where a transaction cannot read or write data until it acquires an appropriate lock.
+        Binary Locks: locked or unlocked states.
+        Shared Lock (S): read-only lock, data item can be shared between transactions.
+        Exclusive Lock (X): data item can be read and written, exclusive and can't be held concurrently on the same data item.

+> Two Phase Locking Protocol:

+        Ensures serializability by applying a lock to the transaction data which blocks other transactions to access the same data simultaneously.
+        Divides the execution phase of a transaction into three different parts: growing, shrinking, and lock release.

+> Timestamp-Based Protocols:

+        Uses system time or logical counter as a timestamp to serialize the execution of concurrent transactions.
+        Ensures that every conflicting read and write operations are executed in a timestamp order.
+        Older transactions are given priority.

+> Validation-Based Protocols:

+        Also known as Optimistic Concurrency Control Technique.
+        Updates local copies of the transaction data rather than the data itself.
+        Performed in three phases: read, validation, and write.
+        Updates are only applied to the database if validation is successful, else transaction is rolled back.

+# Recovery Techniques :

+> Recovery techniques ensure that data stored in database systems is available when required, even after failures.
+>
+> Atomicity is a feature of a database system where transactions are either completed successfully and committed or have no effect on the database.
+>
+> The system log is a special file that contains information about transactions and updates in the database.

+    * The log keeps track of all transaction operations that affect the values of database items.
+    * Checkpoint is a mechanism where all the previous logs are removed from the system and stored permanently in a storage disk.

+    * Undoing involves reversing the operations of a transaction in case of a crash, while deferred update does not physically update the database until a transaction has reached its commit point.
+    * Immediate update updates the database by some operations of a transaction before the transaction reaches its commit point.
+    * Caching/buffering involves caching disk pages that include data items to be updated into main memory buffers.

+    * Backward recovery involves undoing modifications when a backup of the data is not available, while forward recovery involves updating the database with all changes verified.